daquexian/onnx-simplifier/README.md

 ### Web version

 We have published ONNX Simplifier on https://convertmodel.com.
 It works out of the box and **doesn't need any installation**.
 Just open the webpage, choose ONNX as the output format, check the onnx simplifier and then select your model to simplify.
-Note that the web version is in its very early stage, if the web version doesn't work well for you, you can install the Python version following the instructions below.
+Note that **the web version is in its very early stage**, if the web version doesn't work well for you, you can install the Python version following the instructions below.

 ### Python version